đ1.3: CSS Foundations

 At the most basic level, CSS is made up of various rules.
 These rules are made up of a selector (more on this in a bit) and a semicolon-separated list of declarations, with each of those declarations being made up of a propertyâvalue pair.

 is one of the basic HTML elements.
 It is an empty container.
-In general, it is best to use other tags such as <h1>
+In general, it is best to use content-specific tags such as<h1>

-for content in your projects, but as we learn more about CSS youâll find that there are many cases where the thing you need is just a container for other elements.
+for content in your projects, but as we learn more about CSS youâll find that there are many cases where the thing you need is just a blank container to group other elements.
 Many of our exercises use plain<div>

 s for simplicity.
 Later lessons will go into much more depth about when it is appropriate to use the various HTML elements.